 While sleep is directly related to better glute gains, living a low stress life is just as important.
-If you waste energy on frivolous things in life you will be going nowhere fast.
+In other words if you waste energy on frivolous things in life you will be going nowhere fast.

 Have you ever seen someone who is always stressed out?
 They look worn out, weathered, and they seem to be on the edge most of the time.

 Somebody having a difference of opinion than you or the weather not being ideal are also not reasons to blow things up.

 Take that energy and put it into your goal which is to build bigger glutes.
-You will reach the end goal faster if you can manage your stress levels.
+As a result, you will reach the end goal of having bigger glutes faster if you can manage your stress levels.

 Even if you were born with the serious condition known as Nassatol (pronounced Nah-Sa-Tall), there is hope.